rapidspeciation/biodiversity_genomics_course_2024/exercises/12_statistical_phasing.md

 bcftools view -S bac -O z -o bac_chr8.vcf.gz sparrows_chr8_phased.vcf.gz
 ```

 What did we do here?
-We used the `bcftools index` command to extract the samples for each population.
+We used the `bcftools view` command to extract the samples for each population.
 The `-S` flag extracts the samples listed in each file. `-O z` specifies that we want a compressed vcf.
 Finally `-o` tells `bcftools` where to write the output.
 Now all we need to do is index the vcfs.

 ```shell
 bcftools index house_chr8.vcf.gz